ppy/osu-wiki/news/2025/2025-05-18-mappers-choice-awards-2024-results.md

 date: 2025-05-18 20:30:00 +0000
 ---

-The mappers have chosen!
-Let's comb through the results of this year's iteration of the Mapper's Choice Awards!
+After much anticipation, the community has spoken!
+Join us as we unveil the winners of this year’s Mapper’s Choice Awards.

 ![](/wiki/shared/news/2025-03-26-mappers-choice-awards-2024/banner.jpg)

-In case you aren't up to date with the happenings of the mapping scene, the Mappers' Choice Awards (or *MCA*, as it is most known) is a community-hosted event where mappers nominate and vote on maps and mappers for various categories in order to celebrate mapping excellence in all shapes and forms.
-And at last, we get to commemorate the best of this year in categories of each game mode (plus storyboarding)!
+In case you’ve missed the latest buzz in the mapping community, the Mappers' Choice Awards (MCA)is an entirely community-run event where mappers nominate and vote for exceptional maps and creators in a variety of categories.
+This year, we’re thrilled to finally recognize the absolute best in every game mode (plus storyboarding)!

-While we'll only be covering the Grand Award podiums in this post, [all category rankings can be found in the MCA website](https://mca.corsace.io/2024/results), so make sure to not miss out on the full results there!
+This post will showcase the Grand Award winners, but [every category’s results can be found on the official MCA](https://mca.corsace.io/2024/results) site—don’t skip the full breakdown!

 ## Rewards